DeSantis presidential countdown begins as Florida lawmakers put finishing touches on his contentious agenda - Local News 8

 By Steve Contorno, CNN

-After 60 days of pushing through the priorities of Gov. Ron DeSantis — a contentious slate of policies that have established Florida as the vanguard of the conservative movement’s latest fascinations — state lawmakers will conclude their annual legislative session Friday.
+After 60 days of pushing through the priorities of Gov. Ron DeSantis — a contentious slate of policies that have established Florida as the vanguard of the conservative movement’s latest fascinations — state lawmakers concluded their annual legislative session Friday.

 Abortion in Florida will be banned after six weeks with limited exceptions.
 Permits and training won’t be required to carry a concealed gun in public.
 A new law allows eight jurors to send someone to death row, the lowest threshold in the nation; another allows child rapists to be executed, in defiance of a US Supreme Court ruling.
 A bill headed to DeSantis’ desk prohibits undocumented individuals from becoming a lawyer in Florida.
 Banks can be punished for declining to lend to someone on moral or political grounds.
 Voter registration groups could face steep fines if they run afoul of strict new rules for signing up people to vote.
 It will be harder for teachers unions to organize and keep members.
 Universities will have to shutter diversity programs.
 Transgender children won’t be able to get gender affirming treatment nor can transgender teachers use their preferred pronouns at school.
 It will be easier to flag books to be pulled off school shelves and tougher to sue insurance companies.
 Almost $50 million will be pumped into the takeover of a small liberal arts university to transform it into DeSantis’ vision for a conservative college.
 Next school year, anyone can send their child to a private school with a taxpayer-funded voucher.
 And on Thursday, the state Senate passed a bill that would allow an appointed board to review and void previous land agreements in the state — a win for the governor in his feud with Disney.